Qt1980/reading-notes/class-01.md

 These questions are a part of the process and design aspect of building your website.
 Knowing the answer to these question will help you in buiding the right structure for your specific site.

-After these have been answered the next step is creating a site map to plan out the structure and a wireframe.
+After these have been answered the next step is creating a **site map** to plan out the structure and a **wireframe**.
 A wireframe is a drawing of what you'd like your webpage to look like, think layout or organizing the information that will be on the page.

+**Design** is then implemented in order to communicate to your site visitors what you want them to know or what you are offering.
+Grouping things by color or boxes are a great way to help simplify the content so that the user know which content is similar and which is different.